I have ischemic heart disease. Should I eat more red meat to supplement my iron intake? (Van Dat, Nha Trang)

 Reply:

-100g of raw red meat contains about 20-25g of protein and many essential amino acids such as lysine, threonine, methionine, phenylalanine, tryptophan...
+100g of raw red meat contains approximately 20-25g of protein and many essential amino acids such as lysine, threonine, methionine, phenylalanine, tryptophan...
 The myoglobin content in red meat is much higher (about 65%) than in white meat.

 Eating a lot of red meat increases the risk of cardiovascular disease.
 Photo: Freepik